apache/cordova-docs/www/docs/en/3.5.0/guide/platforms/win8/index.md

 This guide shows how to set up your SDK development environment to deploy Cordova apps in Windows 8.
-It shows how to use either shell tools specific to Windows 8 to generate and build apps, or the cross-platform Cordova CLI discussed in <a href="../../cli/index.html">The Command-Line Interface</a>.
+It shows how to use either shell tools specific to Windows 8 to generate and build apps, or the cross-platform Cordova CLI discussed in The Command-Line Interface.
-(See the <a href="../../overview/index.html">Overview</a> for a comparison of these development options.)
+(See the Overview for a comparison of these development options.)
 This section also shows how to modify Cordova apps within Visual Studio.
 Regardless of which approach you take, you need to install the Visual Studio SDK, as described below.

-See <a href="upgrade.html">Upgrading Windows 8</a> for information on how to upgrade existing Windows 8 Cordova projects.
+See Upgrading Windows 8 for information on how to upgrade existing Windows 8 Cordova projects.

 Cordova WebViews running on Windows 8 rely on Internet Explorer 10 as